Teams, tales and tips – a guide to the local game

 Over the water from the Royal, the Radisson Blu has a more contemporary, urban feel – plus great views of the city from its waterfront setting.

-Finally, to stay way up in the north of town close to Bristol Rovers, newly refurbished gastropub The Wellington contains eight boutique-style bedrooms – though you feel demand from sports events may have dropped since Bristol Rugby moved over to Ashton Gate.
+Finally, to stay way up in the north of town close to Bristol Rovers, newly refurbished gastropub The Wellington contains eight boutique-style bedrooms – though trade from sports events has dropped since Bristol Rugby moved over to Ashton Gate.